demzey1/xcleannn/README.md

 from:demzey1 catwifdog
 ```

-Then click **Latest** and make sure the results are the posts/replies you actually want gone.
+Click **Latest** and make sure the results are the posts/replies you actually want gone.

 ---

 ## 2. Open the Console

-On the X search page:
+On that X search page:

 **Right-click → Inspect → Console**